vinteum-bdl/mastering-seminars/mastering-lightning/week3-socratic-questions.md

 ### Question 3
 > **Our protocol has a serious flaw: Alice can use an old, more favorable, channel state to steal funds from her channel counterparty.
 > Part of the problem is that Alice can use the commitment transaction to immediately receive funds from the shared UTXO.
-> How can we use timelocks in the commitment transaction to ensure she has to wait for some time (say, 2 three days) to claim her funds from the channel?
+> How can we use timelocks in the commitment transaction to ensure she has to wait for some time (say, two or  three days) to claim her funds from the channel?
 > Describe what has to change in the commitment transaction they are going to build and pre-sign.
 > Is that sufficient to stop the stealing from Alice?**